$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-}The coloron couplings above receive small corrections due to 2-3 mixing arising after diagonalising the effective mass matrices in Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up-1},~\eqref{eq:MassMatrix_4thVL_effective_down-1},~\eqref{eq:MassMatrix_4thVL_effective_leptons-1}, predominantly in the up sector, due to the down-aligned flavour structure achieved in Section \ref{subsec:Effective_Yukawa_3VL}.
-We obtain similar couplings for EW singlets, however the mixing angles are suppressed by the hierarchy in Eq.~\eqref{eq:hierarchy_scalesVL-1}, and so they remain like in the original gauge basis,
+Here $V_{45}^{Q}$ cancels due to unitarity and due to the $g'$ couplings between VL quarks being flavour-universal in the original basis of \eqref{eq:interaction_basis_g'}.
+Therefore, as anticipated before, the CKM-like matrix $W_{LQ}$ does not affect the neutral currents mediated by $g'$ (and similarly by $Z'$).
+The coloron couplings in \ref{eq:Coloron_couplings_3VL} receive small corrections due to 2-3 mixing arising after diagonalising the effective mass matrices in Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up-1},~\eqref{eq:MassMatrix_4thVL_effective_down-1},~\eqref{eq:MassMatrix_4thVL_effective_leptons-1}, predominantly in the up sector, due to the down-aligned flavour structure achieved in Section \ref{subsec:Effective_Yukawa_3VL}.
+We obtain similar couplings for EW singlets, however their mixing angles are suppressed by the hierarchy in Eq.~\eqref{eq:hierarchy_scalesVL-1}, and so they remain like in the original gauge basis.

-where $j=1,2,3$ and $b=4,5,6$.
-The flavour-universal couplings to SM-like quarks are relevant for the production of the coloron at colliders.

 The coloron couplings of Eq.~\eqref{eq:Coloron_couplings_3VL} are flavour-universal if